-In addition, the Stockholder Agreement contains a Demand Registration provision pursuant to which the Company is obligated, upon the request of Holdings, or Hoffmann-La Roche, to file registration statements with the Commission covering any shares of Common Stock owned by those parties which are restricted securities within the meaning of Rule 144(a)(3) of the Securities Act of 1933, as amended (the "Securities Act").
-Holdings and Hoffmann-La Roche will also have the right to include such securities in any registration statement filed by the Company offering securities for its own account or for the account of any holder other than Mafco Holdings, Inc., a Delaware corporation and indirect wholly-owned subsidiary of M&F Holdings or any of its affiliates, subject to certain reductions if the managing underwriter determines that the size of the offering or the combination of securities offered would materially interfere with the offering.
+In addition, the Stockholder Agreement contains a Demand Registration provision pursuant to which the Company is obligated, upon the request of Holdings, or Hoffmann-La Roche, to file registration statements with the Commission covering any shares of Common Stock owned by those parties which are restricted securities within the meaning of Rule 144(a) (3) of the Securities Act of 1933, as amended (the "Securities Act").
+Holdings and Hoffmann-La Roche will also have the right to include such securities in any registration statement filed by the Company offering securities for its own account or for the account of any holder, subject to certain reductions if the managing underwriter determines that the size of the offering or the combination of securities offered would materially interfere with the offering.